Library of the Apostolic Palace

 I cordially greet the English-speaking faithful.
 May our Lenten journey bring us to the joy of Easter with hearts purified and renewed by the grace of the Holy Spirit.
 Upon you and your families I invoke the joy and peace of our Lord Jesus Christ.
 God bless you!

 Lastly, as usual, my thoughts turn to the elderly, to young people, to the sick and to newlyweds.
 Tomorrow we will celebrate the Solemnity of the Annunciation of the Lord, during which we will remember the Virgin who welcomes the salvific design of the Almighty, with her “Yes”.
 May you too be always as available and docile to God’s will!
 Love and pray to Mary Most Holy, that she may illuminate and comfort your life.

 I learned with sorrow the news of the recent terrorist attacks in Niger, which caused the deaths of 137 people.
 Let us pray for the victims, for their families and for the entire population so that the violence suffered may not cause them to lose trust in the path of democracy, justice and peace.

 In recent days, major floods have caused serious damage in New South Wales in Australia.
-I am near the people and the families affected once again by this calamity, especially those who saw their houses destroyed.
-I give encouragement to those who are doing everything possible to search for those who are missing and to bring aid.
+I am close to the people and families affected once again by this calamity, especially those who saw their houses destroyed.
+I offer my encouragement to those who are doing all they can to search for the missing and to bring aid.